Home > Blogs > What Are the Dengue Symptoms in Children?

 prevent-parkinsons-disease

 One of the worst illnesses spread by mosquitoes during the monsoon season in India is dengue.
-It is brought on when a healthy individual is bitten by a mosquito carrying the dengue virus.
-More than 500 million people are plagued by mosquito-borne illnesses resulting in roughly 2.7 million fatalities yearly.
-The most harmful are malaria, yellow fever, chikungunya, the zika virus, and dengue fever.
+It is brought on when a dengue virus mosquito bites a healthy individual.
+More than 500 million people are plagued by mosquito-borne illnesses, resulting in roughly 2.7 million fatalities yearly.
+The most harmful illnesses are malaria, yellow fever, chikungunya, the Zika virus, and dengue fever.

 In India, dengue is prevalent, and new outbreaks are continually breaking up throughout the nation.
 High fever and a fast platelet reduction are two indicators of dengue, although children and adults experience these symptoms and their severity differently.
-Parents may feel quite anxious when a child contracts dengue since the illness might last for 10 to 14 days.
-In this post, you will get to know about dengue in children.
+Parents may feel anxious when a child contracts dengue since the illness lasts 10 to 14 days.
+In this post, you will learn about dengue in children.

 The female Aedes mosquito is the carrier of dengue illness.
 The term “tiger mosquito” refers to the distinctive striped pattern on the abdomen of this particular type of mosquito.
-To survive, these mosquitoes are often found in warm, humid regions, like stagnant water.
+These mosquitoes are often found in warm, humid regions like stagnant water to survive.
 As a result, dengue is far more common during the rainy season.
 Contrary to other disease-carrying insects, the Aedes mosquito strikes during the day.

-Most of the time, these mosquitoes attack in the early morning and the late afternoon just before dusk.
+These mosquitoes usually attack in the early morning and late afternoon, just before dusk.
 Your youngster may suffer from a high temperature, headaches, bodily discomfort, exhaustion, and other symptoms from dengue.
 Although it is a flu-like sickness with mild to moderate signs, dengue shock syndrome and severe dengue hemorrhagic fever may sometimes develop.

 Even though you feed your kids a nutritious diet, their immune systems are still growing, making them more susceptible to illness.
 In addition, adolescents spend a significant amount of time outside and may thus be exposed to bacteria and viruses.

 The bite of an Aedes mosquito transmits dengue fever.
-As a result, removing any standing water inside and outside of the home is advisable since these areas might serve as a breeding ground for Aedes mosquitoes.
+Therefore, it is advisable to remove any standing water inside and outside the home, as these areas might serve as breeding grounds for Aedes mosquitoes.

 In comparison to adults, children often have less severe dengue symptoms.
 Here are a few possible signs of dengue in infants: